bu-ist/responsive-framework/CONTRIBUTING.md

 ## Rules & Guidelines

+### Deleting Branches

+After successfully merging a branch into the `develop` or `master`, the pulled branch should be deleted.
+Only branches with active development, or unmerged code should remain in the repository.
+The person merging the branch and closing out the pull request is responsible for doing this.

 ### Branch Names

 Branches can be named anything you want.
 However, it is very helpful to include